 Data privacy and storage: A consent statement that fully clarifies the study's purpose, risks and procedures will be provided and explained to participants and will highlight the participants' right to withdraw at any point from the study.
 All participants will be given a unique study ID, which will be used on all study documents and data collection forms.
 All electronic documents will be encrypted and stored on a secure server at the BC Children's Hospital Research Institute, and all paper documents will be stored in a locked filing cabinet in Dr. Karakochuk's office at the University of British Columbia.
 Only the principal investigators (Karakochuk and Hutcheon) and the research coordinator (graduate student, Kelsey Cochrane) will have access to the data.
-Blood samples will be kept in a secure, locked freezer at the University of British Columiba, and stored for approximately 5 years after collection.
+Blood and breastmilk (if applicable) samples will be kept in a secure, locked freezer at the University of British Columiba, and stored for approximately 5 years after collection.

 Risk assessment: Folic acid is provided in the dose currently recommended in Canada (0.4-1 mg/d); thus, is considered low risk.8 Natural (6S)-5-MTHF is recognized as safe and is included in Canadian prenatal vitamins with no established tolerable upper limit (no risk of harm is currently known).
-Randomization will occur between 8-21 weeks gestation (after neural tube closure).
-Participants will be notified of any clinically deficient nutrition biomarkers in their results.